-Type 2 diabetes, once known as adult-onset or noninsulin-dependent diabetes, is a chronic condition that affects the way your body metabolizes sugar (glucose), your body's important source of fuel.
+Type 2 diabetes is a chronic condition that affects the way your body metabolizes sugar (glucose) — an important source of fuel for your body.

-With type 2 diabetes, your body either resists the effects of insulin — a hormone that regulates the movement of sugar into your cells — or doesn't produce enough insulin to maintain a normal glucose level.
+With type 2 diabetes, your body either resists the effects of insulin — a hormone that regulates the movement of sugar into your cells — or doesn't produce enough insulin to maintain normal glucose levels.

-More common in adults, type 2 diabetes increasingly affects children as childhood obesity increases.
-There's no cure for type 2 diabetes, but you may be able to manage the condition by eating well, exercising and maintaining a healthy weight.
-If diet and exercise aren't enough to manage your blood sugar well, you also may need diabetes medications or insulin therapy.
+Type 2 diabetes used to be known as adult-onset diabetes, but today more children are being diagnosed with the disorder, probably due to the rise in childhood obesity.
+There's no cure for type 2 diabetes, but losing weight, eating well and exercising can help manage the disease.
+If diet and exercise aren't enough to manage your blood sugar well, you may also need diabetes medications or insulin therapy.

 Signs and symptoms of type 2 diabetes often develop slowly.
 In fact, you can have type 2 diabetes for years and not know it.
 Look for:

 - Frequent urination

 - Areas of darkened skin, usually in the armpits and neck

 See your doctor if you notice type 2 diabetes symptoms.

 Type 2 diabetes develops when the body becomes resistant to insulin or when the pancreas is unable to produce enough insulin.
 Exactly why this happens is unknown, although genetics and environmental factors, such as being overweight and inactive, seem to be contributing factors.

 Insulin is a hormone that comes from the gland situated behind and below the stomach (pancreas).